kevin-labtani/code-katas/README.md

 ## Intro to data structures

 Data structures are collections of vales, the relationship among them,a nd the functions or operations that can be applied to the data

 ### Singly Linked List

 A linked list is a data structure that contains a head, tail and length property
 Linked lists consist of nodes, and each node has a value and a pointer to another node or null
 Compared with arrays:

 - no indexes
 - connected via nodes with a next pointer
 - random access isn't allowed (need to traverse from the beginning)

+Big O of Singly Linked Lists:

+- insertion: O(1)
+- removal: O(1) for 1st item or O(N) for last item
+- searching O(N)
+- access O(N)